 The sample period is the next parameter in the serial interface parameter menu.
 The sample period is the time period in seconds between temperature measurements transmitted from the serial interface.
-If the sample rate is set to 5, for instance, then the bath will transmit the current measurement over the serial interface approximately every five seconds.
+If the sample rate is set to five, the bath transmits the current measurement over the serial interface approximately every five seconds.
 The automatic sampling is disabled with a sample period of 0.
 The sample period is indicated by,

-SAMPLE Serial sample period parameter
+SRnPLE Serial sample period parameter

 Press "SET" to choose to set the sample period.
-The current sample period value will be displayed.
+The current sample period value is displayed.

-Current sample period (seconds)
+5 R = | Current sample period (seconds)